Darius Perkins: Career

-After leaving Neighbours in 1986, Perkins played Gary Samuels in Home and Away, a new soap opera devised as a rival for Neighbours.
-He subsequently appeared once again on A Country Practice in the mid-1990s.
+After leaving Neighbours, Perkins guested in a 1987 episode of The Flying Doctors as Glen Reid, a young man who takes a romantic interest in Dr. Chris Randall (Liz Burch).
+The following year, he took on the recurring role of Gary Samuels in Home and Away.
+Perkins was contracted for seven weeks and he felt challenged by the role, describing his character as a "psychotic sociopath".
+In 1991, Perkins appeared in the two-part miniseries Ratbag Hero.
+In 1994, he appeared once again in A Country Practice as Graham Irving, Jess Morrison's (Jane Hall) former boyfriend.
 He also worked behind the scenes, most notably in the art department for the TV series Crashburn.
 On 10 July 2013, it was announced that Perkins would be returning to Neighbours in the guest role playing Paul Robinson's shady business associate Marty Kranic.

-Death
+Personal life

+In 1992, Perkins was arrested after being involved in a collision with his former partner's car.
+He was convicted for drink-driving after he was found to have a blood alcohol level of .110.
+At the hearing in the Prahran Magistrates' Court, Perkins had his license cancelled and he was disqualified from driving for 11 months.
+He was later removed from a television advertisement for the Transport Accident Commission when they learned of the conviction.

+In addition to his acting career, Perkins was also a singer with the Melbourne rock 'n' roll band Genius.

 Perkins died from cancer on 2 January 2019, aged 54.
 Tributes came from his former Neighbours co-star David Clencie (Danny Ramsay) who said, "I am so sad, really devastated to lose my mate.
 We had this incredible bond.
 We were mates to the very end."
 Jason Donovan later stated, "Never met Darius but always had great respect both personally and professionally."
-Stefan Dennis who played Perkins' former on-screen brother and Neighbours executive producer Jason Herbison also paid tribute to him.
+Stefan Dennis who played Perkins' former on-screen brother, and Neighbours executive producer Jason Herbison also paid tribute to him.